agusvillarreal/aws-sysops/examtips/Deployment-Provisioning-Automation.md

 5. **Use a Stack Policy** Protect critical stack resources from unintentional updates and mistakes caused by human error

 ## Exploring Blue / Green Deployments
-1. Low risk Deployment Strategy
+1. Low risk Deployment Strategy -> Blue is the **current version** of the application.
+Green is the **new version**
-2. Enables Testing
+2. Enables Testing -> After testing is completre, live traffic can be directed to the new version
-3. Rollback is Fast and Easy
+3. Rollback is Fast and Easy -> If something goes wrong after the version is being used in production, simply redirect all traffic to the original environment

 ## Understanding Rolling Deployments
 - **Batchers** -> Deploy new application versions and other changes in batches